China passes tough new online privacy law - RFI

 Instead, she said, it aims "to establish the foundations for the digital economy over the next 40 or 50 years."

-The law also stipulates that the personal data of Chinese nationals cannot be transferred to countries with lower standards of data security than China -- rules which may present problems for foreign businesses.
+The law, which comes into effect on November 1, also stipulates that the personal data of Chinese nationals cannot be transferred to countries with lower standards of data security than China -- rules which may present problems for foreign businesses.

-"The thing we're all on tenterhooks over is the issue of data transfer," Schaefer said.

-"It poses a very interesting geopolitical conundrum, which is the US does not have a national privacy law."

-Companies that fail to comply can face fines of up to 50 million yuan ($7.6 million) or five percent of a company's annual turnover.
+Companies that fail to comply can face fines of up to 50 million yuan ($7.6 million) or five percent of their annual turnover.

-Serious violators run the risk of losing their business licenses and being forced to shut down.
+The law says sensitive personal data includes information which if leaked can lead to "discrimination... or seriously threaten the safety of individuals" including race, ethnicity, religion, biometric data or a person's whereabouts.

+But Chinese cities across the country are peppered with surveillance cameras, some outfitted for facial recognition, collecting biometric information daily.

 © 2021 AFP